The British Water Cooler Association (BWCA) is supporting the Just a Drop charity.

-The BWCA has chosen to support Just a Drop for the second consecutive year.
 In 2016, we raised funding for a borehole project in Kalungwishi village in Zambia.
 Thanks to the generosity of our Members, we raised all the money and were able to fund our first project.
 The borehole was constructed in Autumn 2016, providing clean drinking water for the village whose inhabitants previously had no access to clean, safe water.
 This resulted in waterborne disease striking every week.

 Most people in Kalungwishi drew water from unprotected hand-dug wells or river-beds often some distance from their homes.
 The water was not safe and this had a massive impact on their lives.
 Since then we’ve gone on to raise enough for boreholes in 4 more villages in Zambia.

 To ensure that water will be available into the future, community-elected women and men have been trained and equipped to work together to repair and manage the water systems and in addition the charity has provided hygiene education to help ensure people stay healthy.

 Brendan Hanlon of Just a Drop said: “Before these projects, many families had no choice but to use unsafe dirty water with a consequent high prevalence of water-borne diseases.
 Women and children would walk long distances to fetch water in heavy plastic drums.
 There was often a drain on household productivity through illness, or tending those that are ill, leading to less time to engage in more lucrative livelihood activities.
 Additionally, many children had less time to attend school, catapulting them into a vicious poverty cycle.
 Children under 5 years were most affected: in one village, Kalungwishi, there were 4 to 5 cases of diarrhoea per week per family, because of poor quality of drinking water.
 Now, all that has changed.
 Thank you, BWCA”.